MetPX/sarracenia/doc/sr3.1.rst

 HISTORY
 =======

+Sarracenia is part of the MetPX (Meteorological Product Exchanger.) project.
-Dd_subscribe was initially developed for  **dd.weather.gc.ca**, an Environment Canada website where a wide variety of meteorological products are made available to the public.
+The initial prototypes leveraged MetPX Sundew, Sarracenia's ancestor.
+Sundew plugins were developed to create announcements for files delivered by Sundew, and Dd_subscribe was initially developed for **dd.weather.gc.ca**, an Environment Canada website where a wide variety of meteorological products are made available to the public.
 It is from the name of this site that the sarracenia suite takes the dd\_ prefix for its tools.
 The initial version was deployed in 2013 on an experimental basis.
 The following year, support of checksums was added, and in the fall of 2015, the feeds were updated to v02. dd_subscribe still works, but it uses the deprecated settings described above.
-It is implemented in python2, whereas the sarracenia toolkit is in python3.
+It is implemented in python2, whereas the Sarracenia toolkit is in python3.

-In 2007, when the MetPX was originally open sourced, the staff responsible were part of Environment Canada.
+In 2007, when MetPX was originally open sourced, the staff responsible were part of Environment Canada.
 In honour of the Species At Risk Act (SARA), to highlight the plight of disappearing species which are not furry (the furry ones get all the attention) and because search engines will find references to names which are more unusual more easily, the original MetPX WMO switch was named after a carnivorous plant on the Species At Risk Registry: The *Thread-leaved Sundew*.

 The organization behind MetPX have since moved to Shared Services Canada, but when it came time to name a new module, we kept with a theme of carnivorous plants, and chose another one indigenous to some parts of Canada: *Sarracenia*, a variety of insectivorous pitcher plants.
 We like plants that eat meat!

+Sarracenia was initially called v2, as in the second data pumping architecture in the MetPX project, (v1 being Sundew.)
+Over the years a number of limitations with the existing implementation became clear:

+* The poor support for python developers.
+* the odd plugin logic, with very poor error reporting.
+* The inability to process groups of messages.
+* The inability to add other queueing protocols (limited to rabbitmq/AMQP.)

+in 2020, Development began on v03.

+V03 is a deep refactor of Sarracenia, brining support for MQTT in addition to AMQP, and pluggable organization that makes it easy to add other message queueing protocols. whereas v02 was an application that one could add snippets of python code to customize to a certain degree, V03 is a set of python APIs with used to implement a CLI.
+It can be used by application programmers in a much more piecemeal/lego-style way.

 dd_subscribe Renaming
 ---------------------

-The new module (MetPX-Sarracenia) has many components, is used for more than distribution, and more than one website, and causes confusion for sysadmins thinking it is associated with the dd(1) command (to convert and copy files).
+The new project (MetPX-Sarracenia) has many components, is used for more than distribution, and more than one website, and causes confusion for sysadmins thinking it is associated with the dd(1) command (to convert and copy files).
 So, we switched all the components to use the sr\_ prefix.